Getting rid of Rats and Mice – Removal and Prevention Service

-Rats are typically indicated by noises being heard at night and scratching in the customer’s attic.
-They leave small droppings, and dig longer tunnels in insulation.
+Mice and rats are typically indicated by noises being heard at night and scratching in your attic.
+The noises are similar to squirrels.
+But, mice leave small droppings, and dig longer tunnels in insulation.
+We can do an inspection of your attic and know right away if you have mice.

 We offer effective rat removal to eliminate your rat problem.